Chibuike-Ile/Sales-Report-/README.md

 Source: Just IT

 In this project I cleaned the dataset, I checked and remove duplicate records, checked for missing values.
 I covert each column into a common formate to ensure each have the correct data type.
 I check the data validation.
 I removed some column that are not neccessary like the Sales_order_number.
 I renamed Product_Description to Product for more understanding of the report.
+[Excel Project Data set, Sales-Report](https://github.com/Chibuike-Ile/Sales-Report-/blob/main/Day_3_Task_3_Bike_Sales_Visualisations_Lab%20-%20Copy%201.xlsx)

 ![Sales data](https://github.com/user-attachments/assets/9915047c-81d8-4476-9e60-7dacc3e90b91)